huggingface/blog/vq-diffusion.md

     </a>
 </div>

-Vector Quantized Diffusion (VQ Diffusion) is a conditional latent diffusion model developed by the University of Science and Technology of China and Microsoft.
-Unlike most commonly studied diffusion models, VQ Diffusion's noising and denoising processes operate on a quantized latent space i.e. the latent space is composed of a fixed set of pixels.
+Vector Quantized Diffusion (VQ-Diffusion) is a conditional latent diffusion model developed by the University of Science and Technology of China and Microsoft.
+Unlike most commonly studied diffusion models, VQ-Diffusion's noising and denoising processes operate on a quantized latent space, i.e., the latent space is composed of a discrete set of vectors.
 Discrete diffusion models are less explored than their continuous counterparts and offer an interesting point of comparison with autoregressive (AR) models.

 - [Hugging Face model card](https://huggingface.co/microsoft/vq-diffusion-ithq)
 - [Hugging Face Spaces](https://huggingface.co/spaces/patrickvonplaten/vq-vs-stable-diffusion)